fit-aleks/documentation/_docs/iOS/Ver.2.1.0/2 SDK Initialization.md

 @import nbcu_mps_ios_sdk;
 ```

-## Initialization
+You can now create an instance of MPS with the appropriate host URL and site by initializing the library.
+You can also specify the log level for this instance.
+Refer to **MPSSDKLogLevel** in the References section for more details.

 For **development mode** - we highly recommend having
 ```swift
 options.testMode = true
 ```
 in a code.
 It helps the MPS team to debug issues.

-You can now create an instance of MPS with the appropriate host URL and site by initializing the library.
-You can also specify the log level for this instance.
-Refer to **MPSSDKLogLevel** in the documentation for more details.

 Add the following code in your **ViewController.swift** file: